richsoni/richsoni-songs/out-cold.md

 title: Out Cold
 ---

-Aint it just like my mind, to play tricks everytime
+Aint it just like my mind, to play tricks every time
-it thinks it will hear something offending
+It thinks it will hear something offending

-well, I try to exist, but clenched theres a fist
+Well, I try to exist, but clenched theres a fist
-holding onto my sanity, sending
+Holding onto my sanity, sending

-me into a fog, so search for a log
+Me into a fog, so search for a log
-in which I can sit, and begin transcending
+In which I can sit, and begin transcending

-this feeling I get, when my palms get all wet
+This feeling I get, when my palms get all wet
-and the sun in my eyes it starts bending
+And the sun in my eyes it starts bending

-to black from white, and then its the night
+To black from white, and then its the night
-and panic begins his great ending
+And panic begins his great ending

-and......... and then......and then..............
+And......... and then......and then..............

-Im out cold
+I'm out cold

-well,  I think Im asleep, I dont know theres a heap
+Well,  I think I'm asleep, I don't know theres a heap
-of strangers bent over me lending
+Of strangers bent over me lending

-their nervous hands, and everything sans
+Their nervous hands, and everything sans
-my sanity is gathered round spending
+My sanity is gathered round spending

-all that it can, to help this poor man
+All that it can, to help this poor man
-whose conscious is there but its pending
+Whose conscious is there but its pending

-and, then I realize that my eyes disguise
+And, then I realize that my eyes disguise
-rainbows are lies my mind is pretending!!!!
+Rainbows are lies my mind is pretending!!!!

 I start to come to, a conclusion or two
-about this circus I am now attending
+About this circus I am now attending

 I.........
 I guess......I guess..............